Nate-K0/SeneConnectApp/Fourth_Sprint.md

 1. As a developer, I want to improve the app, so that I can give the users of the app a better experience
 2. As a student, I want to see other students profiles, so that I can learn more information about them
 3. As a student, I want to edit my profile, so that I can display any information I want about me
+4. As a student, I want to follow other students, so that I can show my support